Basis-Theory/docs/source/includes/api-reference/_proxy.md

 **Detokenization**

-The Basis Theory Proxy will attempt to detokenize certain interpolation patterns and inject the raw token data in the request body before sending the request to the downstream destination.
+The Basis Theory Proxy will attempt to [detokenize](/detokenization) any [detokenization expressions](/detokenization#detokenization-expressions) present in the request and inject the raw token data in the request body before it is sent to the downstream destination.

-The proxy will substitute any patterns of the form `{{<tokenId>}}` within the request with the raw token data represented by that `<tokenId>`.
 For example, given a token:

 <div class="center-column"></div>
 ```json